State electoral redistributions

 Over time, people move into and around Queensland, altering the balance of voters in each electorate.
 State redistributions are undertaken so that each electoral district contains a similar number of voters.
 This ensures each person's vote carries equal weight at elections.

-The next State redistribution will commence in 2025.
-The review of Queensland’s electoral boundaries is required because 7.5 years have passed since the previous redistribution became final in 2017.
+The need for redistribution arose in December 2024 because 7.5 years had passed since the last redistribution became final in June 2017.

 State redistributions are undertaken by the independent Queensland Redistribution Commission (QRC).